OUR IMPACT

 by the numbers

-pounds of food redistributed
+pounds of food rescued

-meals provided
+meals provided to communities

-plus one ton of scrap food composted annually
+plus six tons of scrap food composted

 GETTING FOOD TO THOSE WHO NEED IT